 Australia gave us kangaroos, Neighbours and vegemite sandwiches.
 It awed us with the Sydney Opera House, the beauty of the Great Barrier Reef and sun-drenched beaches of Bondi.
 Enjoy one of the most popular holiday destinations in the world with these handpicked suggestions of the best places to visit in Australia based on Australian landmarks that others miss.

+I love Australia.
 But let's face it.
 It's huge.
 And you're unlikely to be able to see it all in one go.
 So use the classic Australian landmarks to guide your initial planning.
-Then check out the ones that should be on everyone's list but aren't - yet.
+Then pick a region and delve deep with the itineraries and further reading options below.

 Explore and soak up Sydney; the food, the beaches, art galleries and sun-drenched days.
 Drive or fly from the magnificent deserts to Queensland, and experience the Great Barrier Reef or the charisma of Port Douglas.

 Start in Perth; visit its castles, gardens and sample some of WA's stunning cuisine.
 Embrace the maritime history of Fremantle & spend a night on Rottnest Island.
 See the beauty of the Margaret River town and its craft breweries and wineries, before heading to Albany and Esperance for some delicious sun soaked beaches.